Faceplant-Games/epicslash/README.md

 ## From binaries

-The installer will be released soon.
+The installer for Windows can be downloaded on [itch.io](https://cartesianfox.itch.io/epic-slash).

 ## From sources